 - Using one of the adjustable nylon straps included in the grow tent kit, hang the inline fan with the tapered end pointed towards the tent exhaust hole you want to use.
 Try to center the fan on the strap so it is balanced.

 - Measure the distance from the beginning of the filter flange to the beginning of the inline fan flange.
-Cut that length of ducting using the box cutter and wire cutters.
+Cut that length of ducting using a box cutter and wire cutters.

 - Using the length of ducting you cut, secure one end to the fan flange using a ducting clamp.
-Secure the other end of the ducting to the carbon filter flange; no clamp is needed (this will be a tight fit).
+Secure the other end of the ducting to the carbon filter flange.
+It will be a tight fit, so no clamp is needed.

 - Run the remaining length of ducting out of the exhaust hole of your choice, and secure the other end to the tapered end of the inline fan, using a duct clamp.

-- Set carbon filter assembly on the tent floor in desired location.
+- Set the carbon filter assembly on the tent floor in desired location.

 - Place the inline fan on top of the filter with the tapered end pointed up.

-- Ensure that the fan flange is inside of the filter flange and secure with 1-2 wraps of foil ducting tape (not included in your grow tent kit).
+- Ensure that the fan flange is inside the filter flange and secure with 1-2 wraps of foil ducting tape (not included in your grow tent kit).

-- Attach ducting to fan flange and secure with a ducting clap.
+- Attach the ducting to the fan flange and secure with a ducting clap.

 - Run the ducting out of the desired grow tent ventilation opening.